Skip to Content Top

 Three key variances were approved for the multifamily development:

-1. The first variance was to allow the development, which will be in a highway commercial zone, to be designed without a commercial use.
+1. The first variance was to allow the development, which will be in a highway commercial zone, to be designed without commercial use.

 2. The second variance was to increase the number of allowable units from 44 to 52.